llafuente/unity-platformer/readme.md

 `Setup` prefab is mandatory.
 Did you forget it?

-If you dont use our project setting most provably caused by UpdateManager being initialized after other scripts.
+If you dont use our project settings, most probably caused by `UpdateManager` being initialized after other scripts.

 See <a href="#execution-order">Usage - Execution Order</a> for instructions.